leoluyi/dotfiles/vim/vim_shorcut_keys.md

 # Open tabs

-:tabe new           -   open an empty tab
+:tabe[dit] {file}   -   open file in newtab
+:tabnew

+:tabf[ind] {file}   -   open a new tab with filename given, searching the 'path' to find it

+<C-w>T              -   "move" current window to a new tab
+:tab sp             -   "copy" current window to a new tab
-:tabe {filename}    -   open file in newtab
+                        (split the current window, but open the split in a new tab) :tabnew %           -   open current file in newtab

-:tabf[ind] {file}   -   open a new tab with filename given, searching the 'path' to find it :tabc {#}           -   close the active (i-th) tab :tabo[nly]          -   close all other tabs (show only the current tab)
+:tabc {#}           -   close the active (i-th) tab :tabo[nly]          -   close all other tabs (show only the current tab)